djeada/Numerical-Methods/notes/1_root_and_extrema_finding/secant_method.md

 ### Advantages

-I. **No Derivative Required:**

-Unlike Newton’s method, the secant method does not need an analytic derivative, making it suitable for functions that are not easily differentiable.

-II. **Faster Convergence than Bisection:**
+- The secant method avoids requiring an **analytic derivative**, unlike Newton’s method, which is particularly useful for functions that are difficult or impossible to differentiate analytically.

-Typically, the secant method converges more quickly than the bisection method, often exhibiting convergence rates faster than linear (though not as fast as Newton's quadratic convergence).
+- Convergence in the secant method is typically **faster than linear convergence**, which is common in the bisection method, though it is not as fast as the quadratic convergence seen in Newton's method.

-III. **Simple Implementation:**

-The formula is straightforward and requires only function evaluations, no special bracket or derivative calculations.
+- The secant method is easy to **implement due to its simple iterative formula**, which relies only on function evaluations and does not require derivative or interval-based calculations.

 ### Limitations

-I. **No Guaranteed Convergence:**

-The secant method does not guarantee convergence for arbitrary initial points.
-Bad initial guesses can lead to divergence.

-II. **Multiple Roots Issues:**
+- Convergence is not **guaranteed**, as poor initial guesses can cause divergence or failure to find a root.

-The method may converge to an unintended root if the function has multiple zeros and the initial guesses are placed closer to a different root.
+- Functions with **multiple roots** pose challenges because the secant method may converge to an unintended root if the initial guesses are closer to a different zero.

-III. **Stability Depends on Initial Guesses:**

-The quality and location of the initial guesses $x_0, x_1$ heavily influence the convergence rate and the ultimate root to which the method converges.

-IV. **Not as Fast as Newton’s Method:**

-Although no derivatives are needed, the secant method does not usually achieve the rapid quadratic convergence of Newton’s method, making it a compromise between no-derivative methods and derivative-based methods.
+- The method’s **stability and efficiency are highly dependent** on the initial guesses, $x_0$ and $x_1$, which play a critical role in determining whether the method converges and how quickly.
+- The secant method does not offer **quadratic convergence** like Newton’s method, resulting in slower convergence rates compared to derivative-based methods when derivatives are available and feasible to compute.